opennextjs/opennextjs-cloudflare/README.md

-# Deploy Next.js apps to Cloudflare!
+# Deploy Next.js apps to Cloudflare

 OpenNext for Cloudflare is Cloudflare specific adapter that enables deployment of Next.js applications to Cloudflare.